carlove60/WorkingInJapan/README.md

 ## About this web-app
 Layered in 6 projects.
-One for the API calls
+- One for the API calls
-One for the backend
+- One for the backend
-One for the background services
+- One for the background services
-One for the contracts (DTOs)
+- One for the contracts (DTOs)
-one for the database
+- One for the database
-One for for tests
+- One for for tests

 Besides these projects there are also middleware classes that are used by the session, I decided to keep them in the API layer.